 This passage in Psalm 37 seems to agree with Van Leeuwen, though.
 When God delights in a righteous man, He blesses his seed (children).
 One of the ways He blesses them is by not forsaking them or allowing them to beg bread.
 This would seem to apply to all humanity, though, not just Adam and Eve.
 However, it seems to be a blessing only for the righteous in humanity, not all mankind.

 I’ve heard the argument that God commanded Noah to fill the earth as well, but that this command was only to him and his sons.
 After all, the population of the earth had been reduced back down to only eight people!
 Note that what I’ve called a command is actually labeled as a “blessing” right in the text, just as Van Leeuwen claims:

-“Then God blessed Noah and his sons, saying to them, ‘Be fruitful and increase in number and fill the earth.
-The fear and dread of you will fall upon all the beasts of the earth and all the birds of the air, upon every creature that moves along the ground, and upon all the fish of the sea; they are given into your hands.
-Everything that lives and moves will be food for you.
-Just as I gave you the green plants, I now give you everything'” (Genesis 9:1-3).
+So God blessed Noah and his sons, and said to them: “Be fruitful and multiply, and fill the earth.
+And the fear of you and the dread of you shall be on every beast of the earth, on every bird of the air, on all that move on the earth, and on all the fish of the sea.
+They are given into your hand.
+Every moving thing that lives shall be food for you.
+I have given you all things, even as the green herbs” (Genesis 9:1-3).